What Does Cryogenic Processing Do?

 The process relieves residual stresses in metals and plastics:

 This has been borne out by several research projects as well as by practical use.
 We have customers who cryogenically treat metal before heat treat to reduce the distortion of the metal during heat treat.
 NASA is one of them.
 We processed components for the space shuttle’s robotic arm for this reason.
 Gage makers have used cold temperatures to stabilize metals for years.
-Our work with Honeywell also showed the process relives stresses, as does a recent NASA study on welded aluminum.
+Our work with Honeywell also showed that Cryogenics Processing relieves stresses, as does a recent NASA study on welded aluminum.